juliuste/ascii-art-coordinate-grid/readme.md

 Read a 2D coordinate grid from an *ASCII-art-like* string.

-When writing tests for modules that take some list of 2d coordinates as input (e.g. a polygon or an embedding of a graph), I often find it hard to make my input human readable.
-My data mostly looks somewhat like this:
+When writing tests for modules that take some list of 2d coordinates as input (e.g. a polygon or an embedding of a graph), I often find it hard to make my the test's input data human readable.
+For example, a polygon ends up looking like this:

 ```js
 const polygon = [